English

 The Reflections Project challenges Seniors to explore a question that is at once simple and deeply complex:

-Experimenting with personal as well as lyrical essay forms, students develop insights about their experiences and identities before translating those ideas visually in an HDR photography diptychs, video essays, websites, and short animations.
-Students deepen their technical communication skills by learning a variety of modern professional equipment and applications such as Adobe Photoshop, Illustrator, After Effects, Premiere Pro, Avid Pro Tools, Autodesk Maya, Propellerhead Reason, HTML/CSS/jQuery, and Google Apps.
+Experimenting with personal as well as lyrical essay forms, students develop insights about their experiences and identities before translating those ideas visually in various kinds of image productions, video essays, websites, mandalas, and short animations.
+Students deepen their technical communication skills by learning more skills with a variety of modern professional equipment and applications such as Adobe Photoshop, Illustrator, After Effects, Premiere Pro, Substance Painter, Avid Pro Tools, Autodesk Maya, ZBrush, HTML/CSS/JavaScript, WordPress, and Google Apps.

 Project 6 - Narrative Perspectives

-By exploring various narrative points of view and experimenting with dialogue in their story writing, students develop more advanced storytelling techniques and ideas they apply in the creation of book jacket designs, screenplays, films, animations, trailers, and websites.
-During this project, Seniors also experiment using photography to explore dreamlike narratives in a unit on Surrealism.
-Students deepen their technical communication skills by learning a variety of modern professional equipment and applications such as studio strobe photography, Adobe Photoshop, Adobe Illustrator, Adobe InDesign, Adobe Dreamweaver, Adobe Premiere Pro, Adobe After Effects, Avid Pro Tools, Propellerhead Reason, Dragonframe, Autodesk Maya, HTML/CSS/jQuery, and Google Apps.
+By exploring various narrative points of view and experimenting with dialogue in their story writing, students develop more advanced storytelling techniques and ideas they apply in the creation of surreal compositions, movie posters, book jacket designs, screenplays, films, trailers, keyframe and motion caption animations, 3D layered art and videos, and JavaScript websites.
+Students deepen their technical communication skills by learning a variety of modern professional equipment and applications such as Adobe Photoshop, Adobe Illustrator, Photoshop, Premiere Pro, After Effects, Substance Painter, Avid Pro Tools, Autodesk Maya, ZBrush, and HTML/CSS/JavaScript with Visual Studio Code.

 In English, you will learn how verbal, written, and visual comedic techniques work to entertain, to sell products, and to deliver a critical point about a topical issue.
 You will study humor across multiple mediums, including literary classics, sketch comedy, standup, print advertisements, television commercials, political cartoons, speeches, and songs.
 Through collaborative comedic processes such as improv and the writer’s room, you will develop ideas for your own humor project.
-The core reading selections for this unit include Slaughterhouse-Five (Kurt Vonnegut) and at least one of the following plays: The Importance of Being Earnest (Oscar Wilde), Rhinoceros (Eugene Ionesco).
+The core reading selections for this unit include Slaughterhouse-Five (Kurt Vonnegut).

 Using comedic and persuasive techniques, you will: